When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

 A networked autonomous system can be deemed as a mobile, autonomous platform/vehicle, where observation, action, and communication form a unified process of continual feedback that dynamically shapes perception, reasoning, and interaction with the environment.
 As sensory information flows, state estimates and control signals strengthen each process in turn, forming adaptive cycles that bind perception, motion, and reasoning into a single dynamic loop \cite{Zhang2020}.
 Through these ongoing exchanges, the circulation of information keeps instantaneous control actions aligned with the system’s cognition, ensuring that every adjustment supports the stability of the overall state.
 Hence, autonomy arises from the sustained coordination that enables the system to respond coherently to both internal perturbations and external disturbances \cite{Saboia2022}.
-Formally, it can be defined by the following layers:
+Formally, it can be defined by the following layers that are also illustrated in Fig. \ref{fig_3}:

 \textit{1.
 Interaction Layer:} The interaction layer establishes the physical foundation of a networked autonomous system and forms the point where computational decisions take effect in the real world through motion.
-In this layer, control commands are converted into the forces and torques that generate and regulate movement while compensating for nonlinear behaviors and countering external influences such as surface roughness, longitudinal and lateral friction forces, aerodynamic drag, gravity, and hydrological dynamics.
-Through these regulating actions, the system maintains stable positioning with its surroundings and achieves the ability to move, manipulate, and interact in a controlled and adaptive manner.
+In this layer, control commands are converted into the forces and torques that generate and regulate movement while compensating for nonlinear behaviors and countering external influences such as surface roughness, longitudinal and lateral friction forces, aerodynamic drag, gravity, and hydrological dynamics. { These functions can be realized through low-level control techniques such as proportional–integral–derivative (PID) control, model predictive control, and nonlinear feedback linearization control, enabling efficient trajectory tracking under time-varying dynamics.} Through these regulating actions, the system maintains stable positioning with its surroundings and achieves the ability to move, manipulate, and interact in a controlled and adaptive manner.